Skip to content

 Planning conditions and Section 106 / Section 52 obligations

-1. Planning application reference number.
+1. The planning application reference number.

 Fees

-Note: These fees are VAT exempt.
+Note: These fees are VAT exempt and apply per request and application.

 Section 106 / Section 52 obligations

-Why are we charging for this service?
+Why do we charge for this service?

 General Planning Enquiries